 (2) The transferred contributions for a 1987 part-time transferee are nil.

-2. Contributions by Crown for unfunded liability
+2. Contributions by Crown under r.
+31 for Part 1 Members

 The Crown is to contribute to the Fund under regulation 31 for a Part 1 Member even if he or she is not a Member of the kind described in regulation 31(1)(a) or (b).

-3. Benefit on retirement, death or disablement
+3. Retirement, death or disablement of Part 1 Member, benefit on

 (1) If a benefit becomes payable to or in respect of a Part 1 Member under regulations 38 to 43 the benefit is increased by adding an amount calculated in accordance with subclause (2).